Jeremyobrien/InvoiceApplication/README.md

 Contributing

-Prerequisites
+Prerequisites ✅

-Before building and running the project, make sure you have the following installed:
+Before building and running the project, make sure you have:

 Windows 10/11

 Visual Studio 2022 (Community or higher) with:

-C++ Desktop Development
+Desktop development with C++

 CMake support